 How to respond to offers

-Training providers are committed to letting you know their decision either before or at the end of the 40 working days.
+Training providers are committed to letting you know their decision either before or at the end of 20 working days.
 In the unlikely event they don’t reply in time, the choice will automatically be made unsuccessful.
 Once you've heard from all your choices, you'll have ten working days to respond to any offers you get.